 This task is just a starter to get a flavour of security testing.
 Again, it is probably one of those tasks that won't be just a day.

 Your mission for today is:

-- Watch or read about an introduction to security testing and see if it is something you would like to explore further.
+- Check out some of the Security testing resources on The Ministry of Testing platform and see if it is something you would like to explore further.

 - Go and read some of Troy Hunt's work.

 - Check out OWASP and the incredible resources they have.